 Many moms wanted to breastfeed their babies.
 They may have even breastfed their older kids, but this time around seems much harder.
 They have more kids to contend with.
 Their supply is low.
 They may have health issues.
 They’re stressed.

 They’ve tried pumping, but that has brought on more hassles, from waking up at odd hours to the extra time to pump.
 Or maybe they’re not able to breastfeed as long as they did with their older kids, or as long as they expected to.

-Nothing seems to work, and they feel guilty for not breastfeeding.
+Nothing seems to work, and they feel guilty for not breastfeeding or about switching to or even supplementing with formula.
 Especially when their older kids got the benefit of breast milk.

 But you’re not at fault for circumstances that have thwarted your original plans.
-And while it’s normal and even expected to feel guilty, it’s not healthy to do so.
+And while it’s normal and even expected to feel guilt over stopping breastfeeding or pumping, it’s not healthy to do so.

-Why you shouldn’t feel guilty for not breastfeeding
+Why you should stop feeling guilty about not breastfeeding

 Despite a difficult first month, I managed to breastfeed my eldest for a year—just as I had planned.